AGGenius/porfolioPage/README.md

 ## Future improvements

-As a final addition, I want to incorporate an interactive button to change the language of all the content on the website, using a JSON document with the Spanish and English languages, and each section changes according to the context handled from that button.
+As a final addition, I want to incorporate an interactive button to change the language of all the content on the website, using a JSON document with the Spanish and English languages, and each section changes according to the context handled from that button. (added)

 # Español